eacarvalho/spring-rest-movie/README.md

 # Introduction
-Project spring-rest-movie provide REST services for create, update, delete and search for movies that you like and want keeping as a record
+Project spring-rest-movie provides REST services for create, update, delete and search for movies that you like and want keeping as a record.

 # Technologies
-Uses spring-boot, spring-mvc and spring-data (querydsl) accessing NoSQL MongoDB.
+Uses spring-boot 1.3, spring-mvc, spring-data (querydsl) and lombok accessing NoSQL MongoDB 3.0.6.

 # Architecture
 3 layers (controller, service, repository).